aldwin-educ/skills-github-pages/_posts/2024-02-08-bashas-tenth-birthday.md

 ** Notes on Github Pages

 1. attribute layout must be defined on top
-2. file name is what is important in URL, not page title.
-For URL format, see Reference below
+2. file name is what is important in URL, not page title.  file name suffix (after YYYY-MM-DD) can be different from page title
+3. For URL format, see Reference below
+4. date must not be set to future or page will not be published

 ** Reference: